Mariusmivw/vscode-42-norminette-3-highlighter/README.md

 ext install codam-norminette
 ```

+If you want to integrate norminette+, check install instructions via bit.ly/norminette

+After installation, configure `codam-norminette.command2` in VSCode to point to norminette+ (default `python ~/norminette+/run.py`)

 ## Usage

-If there are changes to the file, the norm is automatically checked on save.
+If there are changes to the file, the norm is automatically checked on save

 ## Configuration